Tavleen0302/Tavleen0302/README.md

 - 🌍  I'm based in Toronto, ON
 - ✉️  You can contact me at tavleen0302@gmail.com
 - 🧠  I'm learning Web pen testing and network infrastructure
-- 🤝  I'm open to collaborating on doing Bug Bounties, Home Labs, & more.
+- 🤝  I'm open to collaborating on doing Projects, Home Labs, & more.

 ## Cybersecurity